PotatoThanh/gateway/README.md

-# gateway-updater
+# gateway
-An update service for Gateway.
+An update service for production Gateway.